memori-dev/lm/README.md

 # lm

-Utility library to succinctly create element in JavaScript
+Utility library to succinctly create elements in JavaScript